Futurity & Maturity

 I. General

-A. The Futurity Stake is entered by nominating a LITTER.
-Individual puppies from a nominated litter are eligible to compete in the FIRST Futurity held on or after the date they reach six months of age, and in the next years Maturity, and ONLY in those stakes.
+A. The Futurity Stake is entered by the nomination of a LITTER by the breeder or co-breeder, at least one of whom has been a MEMBER in good standing of the Akita Club of America for six months prior to the birth of the litter.
+Individual puppies from a nominated litter are eligible to compete in the FIRST Futurity held on or after the date they reach six months of age, and in the next year’s Maturity, and ONLY in those stakes.

 II.
 Nomination of a Litter

-B. Fee is $30.00.
-Of the litter nomination fees, $10 will be for ACA expenses and $20 for Futurity prize money.
-Late litter nominations will be accepted until four (4) months after the whelping date, with postmark on envelope or date of credit card transaction determining eligibility.
-Cost of late entry is litter nomination fee plus penalty fee of $40.00, with late fees going to a current project determined by the ACA Board of Directors.
-Upon receipt of a litter nomination, the Futurity Committee will send the nominator four puppy nomination forms.
+B. The litter nomination fee is $30.
+Of the litter nomination fees, $10 will be used for ACA expenses and $20 for Futurity prize money.
+The cost of the late entry will be the litter nomination fee plus a penalty fee of $40, with the late fees going to a current ACA project determined by the Board of Directors.
 A Futurity nomination is final and no refunds will be made.
-Nomination fees can not be transferred from one litter to another or from one Akita to another.
+Nomination fees cannot be transferred from one litter to another or from one Akita to another.

 III.
 Nomination of a Puppy

-A. Must be made by the breeder, owner, or co-owner of the puppy.
+A. Nomination must be made by the breeder, owner, or co-owner of the puppy.
 Owners need NOT be ACA members.
-To be timely, nomination must be made before the puppy reaches four months of age.
+To be timely, nomination must be completed before the puppy reaches four months of age.
+Late nominations will be accepted through the age of the six-month birthday, though they will incur an additional penalty fee of $40.
+Puppies nominated for the Futurity are also automatically nominated for the Maturity Stakes one year later.

 IV.
 Eligibility of Nominated Dogs

-A. Individual puppies from a nominated litter are eligible to compete ONLY in the FIRST Futurity Stake held on or after the date they reach six months of age.
+A. Individual puppies from the nominated litter are eligible to compete ONLY in the FIRST Futurity Stake held on or after the date they reach six months of age.

 B. If a dog, its sire, or its dam is owned or co-owned by the judge or a member of the judge’s family, that dog cannot be shown at this Futurity competition.